jmonster/travelogue/README.md

         - `failureRedirect` - redirect to this relative URL on failed logins.
 Defaults to **'/login'**.
         - `successRedirect` - redirect to this relative URL on successful logins.
 Defaults to **'/'**.
     - `excludePaths` - array of string paths that will not employ travelogue authorization or authentication; these paths will be excluded from Travelogue.
+    - `apiMode` - boolean to disable redirects and instead respond with 204 (success) and 401 (failure) status codes.

 Returns null.